-- Host: In order to enter a server name (e.g., mail.nautel.com), at least one nameserver IP address must be entered, otherwise enter the server number. - Port Number: This logical connection end point uses a number to identify the type of process to which an internet or other network message is to be forwarded to when it arrives at a server.
-Typically, this is set to 25 for unencrypted SMTP systems and 843 for encrypted email. - Transmitter Name: Set to a name that associates to the transmitter such as station identification (e.g., VS\WXYZ).
-This name will be included in notification emails. - Sender Email: Enter as a standard email address (e.g., a@b.com).
+- Host: Email provider SMTP host server address.
+In order to enter a server name (e.g., mail.nautel.com), at least one nameserver IP address must be defined in the network settings. - Port Number: This logical connection end point uses a number to identify the type of process to which an Internet or other network message is to be forwarded to when it arrives at a server.
+Typically, this is most commonly set to 587 for TLS security, 465 for SSL security, and 25 for unencrypted SMTP systems. - Transmitter Name: Set to a name that associates to the transmitter such as station identification (e.g., VX WXYZ).
+This name will be included in notification emails. - Sender Email Address: Enter as a standard email address (e.g., a@b.com).
 This will be the sender address that notification email recipients will see.
 Free web based email service accounts (Gmail, Hotmail, Yahoo mail etc.) are acceptable here. - Authentication: If your email server requires authentication to send emails, click the check box and enter the appropriate Username and Password to allow this.
 If the check box is not selected, the Username and Password fields do not appear.